-Well-being

-Well-being is one of the underpinning concepts of the health and physical education curriculum, and is concerned with the physical, mental and emotional, social and spiritual dimensions of the individual.
-Much of this work at Mosley is delivered through our Jigsaw PSHE programme.
+Well-being Health Promotion The Socio-ecological Well-being is one of the This is the process that Perspective underpinning concepts of the health helps to create supportive Mutual care and shared and physical education curriculum, physical and emotional responsibility between self and and is concerned with the physical, environments in classrooms, others actively contributes to mental and emotional, social and whole schools, communities own and others well-being.
+This spiritual dimensions of the individual. and society. concept also allows for the Much of this work at Mosley is analysis of social factors that delivered through our Jigsaw PSHE contribute to violence and programme. aggression.